tensorflow/docs/README.md

 the [Writing TensorFlow Documentation](https://www.tensorflow.org/community/documentation) guide.

-To file an issue, use the [tensorflow/tensorflow issue tracker](https://github.com/tensorflow/tensorflow/issues/new?template=20-documentation-issue.md).
+To file an issue, use the tracker in the [tensorflow/tensorflow](https://github.com/tensorflow/tensorflow/issues/new?template=20-documentation-issue.md) repo and add the label `type:docs`.

 ## Contribution guidelines